by Donald E. Sheppard|

 Juan Ponce de Leon, who had sailed with Columbus, explored Florida's west coast and discovered Charlotte Harbor in 1513.
 He died from wounds received near there on his return to colonize in 1521.
 In 1528, Panfilo de Narvaez with Cabeza de Vaca aimed to colonize North America from Ponce's harbor but a storm kept them from first stopping at Havana for much needed provisions.
 Narvaez' fleet was blown into the Gulf of Mexico, leaving one ship behind.
 They found Florida several days later, but with 300 men, a critical food shortage and 42 sick horses, Narvaez was forced to land his army.

 The captains of his vessels would report finding Ponce's harbor just five leagues, 13 miles, south of his disembarkation point when they left.
 Stump Pass, at today's Englewood, is exactly that distance from the mouth of Charlotte Harbor.
-Narvaez had disembarked there (photo below).
+Narvaez had disembarked there (photos left and below).

-Narvaez would scout northwest until evening where he reached a very large bay, Charlotte Harbor, camped, then returned.
-The ships were dispatched to find the port, but if not, to Havana for supplies then meet him farther up the coast where, dispite his having seen the very large bay, they all surmised Juan Ponce's harbor to be.
+Narvaez would scout northeast until evening where he reached a very large bay, Charlotte Harbor, camped, then returned.
+The ships were dispatched to find the port, but if not, to Havana for supplies then meet him farther up the coast where they all surmised Juan Ponce's harbor to be, dispite their having seen a very large bay northeast of there.

 After the ships left Narvaez penetrated farther inland.
 He followed the shore of the bay, Charlotte Harbor, for four leagues and captured four Indians who led them to their village at the head of the bay.
 (DeSoto would land there eight years later and call that place Ucita).
 Those natives told Narvaez about a province called Apalachen where there was gold, food and shelter.